google/snowflake-to-bq-data-transfer-tool/README.md

 * Once the tool is started, it can accept rest calls.
 User can use postman or curl command to execute the rest API calls.

 ## APIs
-STBQDT provides different APIs for data transfer,for detailed information please refer to [docs/REST_API.md](docs/REST_API.md)
+SFBQDT provides different APIs for data transfer,for detailed information please refer to [docs/REST_API.md](docs/REST_API.md)

 ## State Management